andreamussap/AFMussap-Tech-Shopping-List/docs/features.md

 Other Features
 ---
-You also have the options of adding a new item through **Google's native voice recognition**; Strikethrough the item that you already put in your shopping cart by tapping it; or you can use the **Menu** options to select and deselect all items at once; remove all item's values; delete all selected items, or delete all items from your list.
+You also have the options of adding a new item through **Google's native voice recognition**; Strikethrough the item that you already put in your shopping cart; or you can use the **Menu** options to select and deselect all items at once; remove all item's values; delete all selected items, or delete all items from your list.